 “If you only knew what God is offering…”

-The Spirit of the Order
+The Spirit of Our Order

-The Cistercian way of life is cenobitic.
-Cistercian nuns seek God and follow Christ under a rule and an abbess in a stable community that is a school of mutual love.
+The monastery is a school of the Lord’s service where Christ is formed in the hearts of the sisters through the liturgy, the abbess’s teaching, and the fraternal way of life.
+The organization of the monastery is directed to bringing the sisters into close union with Christ.
+Through God’s Word, the sisters are trained in a discipline of heart and action to be responsive to the Holy Spirit and so attain the purity of heart which leads us to contemplation.
+The sisters seek God and follow Christ under the guidance of the Rule of St Benedict and the abbess in a stable community that is a school of mutual love.
 Since all the sisters are of one heart and one mind, they have everything in common.
-By bearing one another’s burdens they fulfil Christ’s law, participating in his sufferings in the hope of entering the kingdom of heaven.
+By bearing one another’s burdens they fulfill Christ’s law, participating in his sufferings in the hope of entering the kingdom of heaven.

 The sisters follow in the footsteps of those whom, in times past, God called into the desert to engage in spiritual warfare.
 Living in solitude and silence they aspire to that interior quiet in which wisdom is born.
 They practice self-denial in order to follow Christ.
 Through humility and obedience they struggle against pride and the rebellion of sin.
 In simplicity and daily labour, they seek the blessedness promised to the poor.
 By generous hospitality they share with their fellow-pilgrims the peace and hope which Christ has freely given.